ImSreyas/lbsMcaMarkChecker/README.md

 - Quick and easy mark calculation
 - Clear and concise mark display
 - Saves you time and stress

+### Supported years
+- 2023

 ## Get Started in 4 Simple Steps 💯